brightsole/solosis-pulumi/README.md

 That will output the URL you've deployed the service to in AWS!
 EXCITING!!!

-Then you can start by modifying things and actually make it descriptive! `Items` is a terrible database name, and an `item` is so generic that it's impossible to know what to expect.
+Then you can start by modifying things and actually make it descriptive! `Things` is a terrible database name, and a `thing` is so generic that it's impossible to know what to expect.
 Just start bashing away, you can even point a frontend at it, and have a beautiful working backend seconds after getting started!

 #### THE PULUMI THAT GOT THIS STARTED
 ```sh